Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - Scanning each Signalscope signal source
 - Revealing facts in the Ship Log (which is usually also one of the above)

-The Ship Log has also been enhanced with lists of every item and location, which of those locations are reachable (in randomizer terms: an "in-game tracker"), and descriptions of each item and each location.
-Since the vanilla game doesn't have "items" and "locations" per se, the tracker is the easiest way to find out what you're meant to be doing.
+Complete lists and descriptions of all the items and locations in the randomizer can be found in-game in the ship log.
+Or in randomizer terms: we added an "in-game tracker" to the ship log.
+We strongly recommend using this tracker on your first randomizer playthrough to learn what you're supposed to be doing.

 ## Installation